Back pain - when you see the doctor

 - Lift your legs straight up while lying down

-Your health care provider will also move your legs into different positions, including bending and straightening your knees.
+Your provider will also move your legs into different positions, including bending and straightening your knees.

 - Sacroiliac joint pain - aftercare